Protein: Structure prediction

 Complementary to the field of structural genomics, protein structure prediction develops efficient mathematical models of proteins to computationally predict the molecular formations in theory, instead of detecting structures with laboratory observation.
 The most successful type of structure prediction, known as homology modeling, relies on the existence of a "template" structure with sequence similarity to the protein being modeled; structural genomics' goal is to provide sufficient representation in solved structures to model most of those that remain.
 Although producing accurate models remains a challenge when only distantly related template structures are available, it has been suggested that sequence alignment is the bottleneck in this process, as quite accurate models can be produced if a "perfect" sequence alignment is known.
 Many structure prediction methods have served to inform the emerging field of protein engineering, in which novel protein folds have already been designed.
-Also proteins (in eukaryotes ~33%) contain large unstructured but biologically functional segments and can be classified as intrinsically disordered proteins.
-Predicting and analysing protein disorder is, therefore, an important part of protein structure characterisation.
+Many proteins (in eukaryotes ~33%) contain large unstructured but biologically functional segments and can be classified as intrinsically disordered proteins.
+Predicting and analysing protein disorder is an important part of protein structure characterisation.

-Bioinformatics

-A vast array of computational methods have been developed to analyze the structure, function and evolution of proteins.
-The development of such tools has been driven by the large amount of genomic and proteomic data available for a variety of organisms, including the human genome.
-It is simply impossible to study all proteins experimentally, hence only a few are subjected to laboratory experiments while computational tools are used to extrapolate to similar proteins.
-Such homologous proteins can be efficiently identified in distantly related organisms by sequence alignment.
-Genome and gene sequences can be searched by a variety of tools for certain properties.
-Sequence profiling tools can find restriction enzyme sites, open reading frames in nucleotide sequences, and predict secondary structures.
-Phylogenetic trees can be constructed and evolutionary hypotheses developed using special software like ClustalW regarding the ancestry of modern organisms and the genes they express.
-The field of bioinformatics is now indispensable for the analysis of genes and proteins.